linkdevelopment/FilePicker_Android/README.md

 Class used to provide instance of each pick file type.

 **params**:
 * `caller` {Any}: host Fragment/Activity.
-Used to get context and to startActivityForResult
+Used to get context and to call startActivityForResult
 * `requestCode` {Int}: handle host Fragment/Activity onActivityResult
 * `allowSyncWithGallery` {Boolean}: Set to true, if you would like the captured images and videos to be added to the Gallery.
 * `galleryFolderName` {@Nullable String}: Set it to a name if you would like the captured images and videos to be added to the Gallery inside a folder specific to your app.
 If not sent, the files will be saved in the default folder.